linode/docs/docs/tools-reference/linux-system-administration-basics.md

 There are several important data points to notice:

 -   *Packet Loss*, or the discrepancy between the number of packets sent and the number of packets that return successfully.
 This number shows the percentage of packets that are dropped.
 -   *Round Trip Time* (rtt) statistics on the final line report information about all the ping responses.
 For this ping we see that the fastest packet round trip (min) took 33.89 milliseconds.
+The average round trip (avg) took 40.175 milliseconds.
 The longest packet (max) took 53.28 milliseconds.
-The average round trip (avg) took 40.175 milliseconds.
 A single standard deviation unit (mdev) for these four packets is 7.67 milliseconds.

 The ping command is useful as an informal diagnostic tool to measure point-to-point network latency, and as a tool to simply ensure you are able to make a connection to a remote server.

 ### The traceroute Command

-The `traceroute` command expands on the functionality of the [ping](#the_ping_command) command.
+The `traceroute` command expands on the functionality of the [ping](#the-ping-command) command.
 It provides a report on the path that the packets take to get from the local machine to the remote machine.
 Each step (intermediate server) in the path is called a *hop*.
 Route information is useful when troubleshooting a networking issue: if there is packet loss in one of the first few hops the problem is often related to the user's local area network (LAN) or Internet service provider (ISP).
 By contrast, if there is packet loss near the end of the route, the problem may be caused by an issue with the server's connection.

 Here is an example of output from a `traceroute` command: